 Solstice is an operating system for governance in low-resource regions.
 As what gets measured gets done, Solstice approaches the task of eradicating global poverty with the ability to measure better and more meaningful data.

 What began as a small pilot has become a scaled success.
-Each month, mWater users map about 60,000 sites and submit 70,000 surveys.
+Each month, mWater users map and update about 150,000 sites and submit .over 400,000 surveys.
 Now, with Solstice, we are expanding to other sectors within aid beginning with health, education, agriculture, and other humanitarian topics adjacent to water.
 What was an infrastructure management platform for water and sanitation is growing into an operating system for sustainable governance.

 The first datapoint humans measured and tracked over time to better understand their world and their health and safety was the solstice.
 Twice a year, in each hemisphere, the sun reaches its lowest or highest point in the sky, and its fewest or most hours of shining.
 That day is called the solstice.
 Humans tracked this to know where they were in the year, when the growing season would return, and how many cycles of the sun’s ebb and flow had passed over time.
 We name our new platform Solstice to honor this global human tradition of using data for better understanding of ourselves and those around us.